Entropy generation and momentum transfer in the superconductor-normal and normal-superconductor phase transformations and the consistency of the conventional theory of superconductivity: explanation within the theory of hole superconductivity

 The process just described does not involve any scattering and hence is reversible.
 The reversible expansion or contraction of the orbits explains how the supercurrent starts and stops in a given external magnetic field.

 Second, how does the body as a whole acquire compensating momentum in the opposite direction?
-In the process just described, momentum conservation holds because as the orbit expands or contracts and the azimuthal momentum of the electron changes a compensating azimuthal momentum is stored in the electromagnetic field, as explained in \cite{momentum}.
+In the process just described, momentum conservation holds because as the orbit expands or contracts and the azimuthal momentum of the electron changes, a compensating azimuthal momentum is stored in the electromagnetic field, as explained in \cite{momentum}.
 That momentum is retrieved by a radial flow of normal charge to compensate for the radial charge redistribution that occurs when the electronic orbit expands or contracts.
 Here is where the hole-like nature of the normal state charge carriers plays a key role.

-Figure 14 explains the physics of the process for the S-N transition.
-The superconducting region is shrinking and $2\lambda_L$ orbits at the boundary of the N-S region are contracting, which imparts the electrons with a clockwise azimuthal impulse, stopping the supercurrent.
+Figure 14 explains the physics of the processes for the S-N and N-S transitions.
+In the left panel (S-N transition) the superconducting region is shrinking and $2\lambda_L$ orbits at the boundary of the N-S region are contracting, which imparts the electrons with a clockwise azimuthal impulse, stopping the supercurrent.
 At the same time, to compensate for the radial inflow of negative charge, a backflow of normal charge occurs: normal state hole carriers flow radially inward at speed $\dot{r}_0$, the speed of motion of the phase boundary.
 The azimuthal forces on this backflow of inflowing hole carriers are $F_H$ and $F_E$ shown in Fig. 14. $F_H$ is the magnetic Lorentz force and $F_E$ is the electric force due to the Faraday field $E_F$, which is given according to Faraday's law by \beq E_F=\frac{\dot{r}_0}{c}H . \eeq Thus, $eE_F$ is precisely the magnetic Lorentz force on the hole carriers in opposite direction to the electric force, the azimuthal forces on the holes exactly cancel out and the hole motion is radial.

-Similarly Fig. 15 shows the process for the N-S transition (Meissner effect).
+Similarly the right panel shows the process for the N-S transition (Meissner effect).
 Here the orbits expand as the phase boundary moves out, propelling the supercurrent, and the backflow consists of holes moving radially outward together with the phase boundary.
 Again, the azimuthal electric and magnetic forces on the holes are balanced.